5 Cases Where You Could Get Pregnant During Menstruation

 It also becomes harder to pin down exact ovulation dates if you have irregular cycles.
 This could be due to conditions like polycystic ovarian syndrome (PCOS) or other problems like obesity or eating disorders that can meddle with your hormones.7

-Mistaken Identity: Ovulatory Bleeding Not A Period
+5. Mistaking Ovulatory Bleeding For A Period

 Sometimes, ovulation may be accompanied by a slight bleed also known as mid-cycle or ovulatory bleeding.
 This can be mistaken for a period.
 You may then end up having sex at your most fertile time because you think you are having a normal period.8